Coinduction: an elementary approach: A crash-course in coinduction

 \section{A crash-course in coinduction}

-In this section we give an elementary explanation of most common coinductive techniques.
+In this section we give an elementary explanation of the most common coinductive techniques.
 This is generalised and elaborated in more detail in Section~\ref{sec_coind_tech}.
 Some of the examples, definitions and theorems from the present section are leater repeated and/or generalised in Section~\ref{sec_coind_tech}.
 This section strives to strike a balance between generality and ease of understanding.
-The explanation given here treats only guarded corecursive definitions and only guarded proofs, but in practice this suffices in most cases when using coinduction in the context of infinitary lambda-calculus.
+The explanation given here treats only guarded corecursive definitions and only guarded proofs, but in practice this suffices in many cases.